chicio/chicio.github.io/_posts/2018-02-17-blender-tutorial-2-selecting-transforming-objects.md

 ---

-In the [first post of the series "Learning Blender"](/2018/01/31/blender-tutorial-1-user-interface.html "Blender
+In the [first post of the series "Blender tutorial"](/2018/01/31/blender-tutorial-1-user-interface.html "Blender
 tutorial: user interface") we learned how the user interface is composed and the most important commands to navigate inside a scene.
 This time we will be focus on selecting and moving objects inside the 3D view.
 We can **select an object** by using the *right button of your mouse*.
 If you're on the MacBook like me, the right